pkhuong/pkhuong.github.io/source/_posts/2015-06-27-linear-log-bucketing-fast-versatile-simple.markdown

     shift := (- n-bits subbin)
     sub-index := (ash x (- shift))

-For a memory allocation, the problem is that the last rightward shift rounds *down*!
+For a memory allocator, the problem is that the last rightward shift rounds *down*!
 Let's add a small mask to round things up:

     mask := (ldb (byte shift 0) -1) ; that's `shift` 1 bits